Chequers: 21st century

-On 1 June 2007 the Chequers estate was designated as a protected site under Section 128 of the Serious Organised Crime and Police Act 2005.
+On 1 June 2007, the Chequers estate was designated as a protected site under Section 128 of the Serious Organised Crime and Police Act 2005.
 This specifically criminalised trespass into the estate.

-In July 2018 Prime Minister Theresa May held a Cabinet meeting at Chequers to settle the details of Britain's exit from the European Union, the end result of which was the "Chequers plan".
+In July 2018, Prime Minister Theresa May held a Cabinet meeting at Chequers to settle the details of Britain's exit from the European Union, the end result of which was the "Chequers plan".

-In April 2020 Prime Minister Boris Johnson chose to recover at Chequers after being hospitalised at St Thomas' Hospital, London, with respiratory complications from COVID-19 that necessitated three nights in intensive care.
+In April 2020, Prime Minister Boris Johnson chose to recover at Chequers after being hospitalised at St Thomas' Hospital, London, with respiratory complications from COVID-19 that necessitated three nights in intensive care.

+Architecture and design

+Exterior

+Constructed of red brick with stone dressings and old tile roofs, the house has diagonal brick chimney shafts with offset heads.
+It follows a courtyard plan, with 19th-century central infill.
+It comprises two storeys and an attic.

+The north elevation of eight bays retains most of its original detail, including stone quoins, string courses, and a parapet coping carried over five small gables.
+It has four-light stone mullion windows, double-transomed and partly renewed, with canted bay windows to the second and sixth bays; these bays have shaped stone parapets bearing 16th-century heraldic devices.
+At attic has five cross windows.
+A doorway to the right of centre has a four-centred stone arch with carved spandrels.